Witley Park

 Following Wright's dramatic exit his estate was parcelled up and sold off.
 The locals who had been concerned about his landscaping efforts banded together and bought the sections of the estate which included the Devil's Punch Bowl and Hindhead Common at auction in 1905.
 The locals then donated the land to the National Trust in 1906, becoming in the process the first Trust property to be managed by a local commitee.

 In 1909 the house was bought by William James Pirrie (Viscount Pirrie) - famous as the designer of the SS Titanic and chairman of 'Harland and Wolff' the shipbuilders.
 He lived there with his wife until his death in 1924.
 The house was then bought by Sir John Leigh, created Baron Leigh of Altrincham in 1918, who was a wealthy newspaper owner, cotton industrialist and property financier.
-Photos of the house and interiors - possibly dated to around 1948 - show the fine and elegant style in which the house was kept.
 Sir John was considered a good owner and used his wealth to keep the estate and house in the style to which it was accustomed.

 Sir John was not to end his days at Witley Park.
 Sometime, probably around the early 1950s, he sold the estate and moved to Juniper Hill in Surrey where he died in 1959.
 Following the sale, the fortunes of the house now declined markedly.
 The new owner, one Ronald Huggett, bought the house and quickly held a sale to auction off anything possible, significantly stripping the house and leaving it a shadow of its former self.
 The die appeared to be cast for its eventual demise as was to be the fate of many houses in the 1950s.

 However, the end for Witley Park was almost as sudden as that of its former owner.
 In October 1952 a fire broke out (or was possibly started deliberately) in the ballroom and swiftly destroyed the house.
 What remained was levelled by another property speculator - by 1956 all that remained were the domestic buildings, stables and the extensive parkland including the lakes with their now Grade-II listed buildings.
-The stables eventually became a conference centre - and even have a meeting room named Whitaker - with the grounds maintained as parkland.
-However, this might be about to change.
+The stables eventually became a conference centre - and even had a meeting room named Whitaker - with the grounds maintained as parkland.
+However, this was not the last house for this estate.
 In 2003 a planning application was submitted and approved to build a house "...of classical design, with a main axis and two forward projecting bays at each end.
 A full height portico marks the front entrance and the garden elevation includes a projecting domed semi-rotunda, centrally set in this elevation.".
-So there may yet be a large house to grace and provide a focus for this beautiful estate once again.
+So, once again a large house now provides a focus for this remarkable estate.